Browser does not support script.

 Please note that you may have to wait several weeks before a formal assessment.

-A formal assessment by one of the educational psychologists here costs £260.
+A formal assessment by one of the educational psychologists here costs £265 (from 1st September 2014).
 However, the Access to Learning Fund (ALF) will provide funding for some students.
 If you think you will be eligible for a means-tested contribution towards the cost of your Educational Psychologist Assessment, please discuss this with your Academic Support tutor, who can help you complete the appropriate forms.

 If you are unsure if you will qualify for ALF support, talk to Financial Support first.
 Drop-in sessions are held daily.